Pacific spiny dogfish: Diet

 The Pacific dogfish is an elasmobranchs or cartilaginous fish which includes sharks, skates and rays.
 Dogfish are carnivorous or meat eaters.
 Their teeth are sharp and are inclined laterally in order to cut through their prey.
 The Pacific dogfish usually eat mollusks or crustaceans such as squid, krill, and shrimp.
 They also eat other small sharks and fish.
-According to Jennifer Bigman, a marine scientist, there is no difference between what male dogfish eat versus what female dogfish eat.
+There is no difference between the diets of male and female dogfish.
 Their prey are usually found on the sea floor, so the Pacific spiny dogfish has to scan the bottom in order to invest in their prey.
 Elasmobranchs consume very little carbohydrates and glucose.
 During times of starvation, they rely on ketone bodies to give them enough energy to survive.
 Cartilaginous fish are able to endure severe hypoglycemia due to their ketone oxidation.
 Squalus suckleyi are able to eat more carbohydrates compared to other elasmobranchs.
 The rectal gland is activated when a dogfish consumes food.
 This gland helps the Pacific dogfish become glucose dependent.
 This means that they have the ability to break down a small amount of glucose.

 Threats

 Threats to humans

 The Pacific dogfish poses no immediate threat to humans.
 It is rare to hear about this type of shark attacking and injuring humans.
-The only significant way that the Pacific dogfish can cause harm to a human is if a person gets near the poisonous spikes that are located at the dorsal fin.
+The only significant way that the Pacific dogfish can cause harm to a human is if a person gets near the venomous spikes that are located at the dorsal fin.